Dunchraigaig Cairn and Baluachraig Rock Art – Kilmartin, Scotland - Atlas Obscura

 Excavations carried out in the 1800s showed that this cairn is actually quite an unusual monument.
 The Dulchraigaig Cairn has three cists inside: the east cist contained cremated bones, and the central cist contained a full-length body laid on top of its cover slab with cremated human bones inside, below which was a layer of rough paving and then yet another body.
 The third cist, located on the southeast side of the cairn, is considered the most unusual.
 Dug directly into the ground, then lined with drystone cobbled walls and capped with a massive stone, it contained the remains of between eight and 10 individuals, some cremated, some not.
 While cairns often became the burial place of more than one individual, it is rare to find so many burials in one cist.
 Bronze Age cist burials were usually reserved for just one person, and multiple burials like those found in Dulchraigaig are more often seen in Neolithic tombs.

-Inside of the cost are a set of recently-discovered carvings said to be the oldest known carvings of animals in Scotland.
+Inside of the cist are a set of recently discovered carvings said to be the oldest known carvings of animals in Scotland.
 The carvings are described as showing at least two animals that look like red deer.
 The tomb is closed to allow these pieces of ancient art to be studied and preserved.

-Nearby is Baluachraig Rock Art, the designs here are primarily hollows cut in the rock, referred to as “cups,” some of them surrounded by one or more “rings.”
+Nearby is Baluachraig Rock Art, where the designs are primarily hollows cut in the rock, referred to as “cups,” with some of them surrounded by one or more “rings.”
 The Baluachraig rock carvings are probably around 5,000 years old.

 Know Before You Go

-The cairn is immediately obvious from the carpark across the road, the rock carvings are an easy walk about 200m after crossing the stream to the right when facing the cairn from the tomb.
+The cairn is immediately obvious from the carpark across the road.
+The rock carvings are an easy walk of about 200m after crossing the stream to the right when facing the cairn from the tomb.

 Community Contributors